Cooper (profession): On ships

+On land

 Coopers in Britain started to organise as early as 1298.
 The Worshipful Company of Coopers is one of the oldest Livery Companies in London.
 It still survives today although it is now largely a charitable organisation.
+In the 16th century, the company won the right for coopers to be independent from breweries.

-Many coopers worked for breweries.
-They made the large wooden vats in which beer was brewed.
+Many coopers worked for breweries, making the large wooden vats in which beer was brewed, such as Guinness in Ireland.
 They also made the wooden kegs in which the beer was shipped to liquor retailers.
 Beer kegs had to be particularly strong in order to contain the pressure of the fermenting liquid, and the rough handling they received when transported, sometime over long distances, to pubs where they were rolled into tap-rooms or were lowered into cellars.

+An ordinance passed in 1420 in England required every cooper to stamp each finished cask with a mark unique to him so his work could be recognised and to protect the trade from interlopers.
+The practice continued well into the 20th century.

 Prior to the mid-20th century, the cooper's trade flourished in the United States; a dedicated trade journal was published, the National Cooper's Journal, with advertisements from firms that supplied everything from barrel staves to purpose-built machinery.

-Plastics, stainless steel, pallets, and corrugated cardboard replaced most wooden containers during the last half of the 20th century, and largely made the cooperage trade obsolete.
+After the Industrial Revolution at the turn of the 19th century and prohibition in the United States in the early 20th century, there was less demand for barrels, and over time, various other containers were manufactured for shipping goods, including shipping containers, metal drums, and corrugated cardboard.
+Storing, shipping, and fermenting alcohol became the main uses for wooden barrels.

+In the early days, Guinness employed its own team of up to 300 highly-paid coopers in the brewery, making barrels which would be shipped around the world, and wooden casks were used by the brewery for nearly two centuries.
+In 1946 aluminium kegs were introduced, and over time gradually replaced the wooden barrels, until these in turn were replaced by stainless steel in the late 1980s.
+By 1961 there were only 70 coopers still employed by Guinness, and the last wooden cask was used in March 1963.

+Construction, types, and sizes

+Wood

+Barrels intended for wine storage are made predominantly with either French common oak (Quercus robur), French white oak (Quercus petraea) or American white oak (Quercus alba), or Quercus sessilifolia, an Asian species that grows in Japan, Taiwan, and much of south-eastern China.

+Types of coopering

+There are three main categories of coopering: